E. Jean Carroll no longer seeks Trump's deposition in defamation lawsuit - KRDO

 Judge Kaplan said, “Sometimes it is a product of a federalist system.”
 He did not rule on the arguments.

-The defamation case is still on hold while the parties wait for a decision from the appeals court on whether Carroll’s defamation lawsuit could proceed.
+The defamation case is still on hold while the parties wait for a decision from an appeals court on whether Carroll’s defamation lawsuit could proceed.

 Trump and the Justice Department are appealing Judge Kaplan’s previous ruling that it could move ahead.
 Trump and DOJ argued Trump was a federal employee and his statements denying Carroll’s allegations were made in response to reporters’ questions while he was at the White House.
 They argued the Justice Department should be substituted as the defendant, which, because the government cannot be sued for defamation, would end the lawsuit.